IanSaucy/ArticleSegmentation/README.md

 > `sudo apt-get install libgl1-mesa-glx`

+# 7. Known Bugs

+Happily this section is quite short!
+The main bug we have noticed seems to be connected to the old version of tensorflow that is required to run the ML model.
+At least on the Shared Computing Cluster(the only GPU we have access to) we could not get GPU accelerated labeling to work.
+So for right now **the model can only be run on a CPU**.

-# 7. Input File Requirements
+# 8. Input File Requirements

 Although this pipeline has been designed with next steps in mind it has been designed with the Liberator Dataset specifically, thus there are certain expectations for the input files, their naming format etc.

-## 7.1.
+## 8.1.
 Quick Overview

 Input images must be JPGs of at least `2400,1200`(height, width).
 They must be named with the following convention: `issueid_imageid.jpg`

-## 7.2.
+## 8.2.
 In depth Input Image Requirements

 A given image in the Liberator dataset contains to key pieces of information:
  * issue ID